Rajaraja Cholan: Production

 Rajaraja Cholan, based on the life of the Chola king Rajaraja I was a play written by Aru.
 Ramanthan, and staged by the TKS Brothers in 1955.
 In 1973, it was adapted into a film by the same name, directed by A. P. Nagarajan and produced by G. Umapathy; Sivaji Ganesan, a self-described Chola, was cast in the title role.
-Umapathy wanted to film in Brihadisvara Temple, Thanjavur, but as he was denied permission, an identical set was constructed in Vasu Studios.
-Rajaraja Cholan was the first CinemaScope film to be released in South India (Tamil).
+Umapathy wanted to film in Brihadisvara Temple, but as he was denied permission, an identical set was constructed in Vasu Studios.
+Rajaraja Cholan was the first CinemaScope film to be released in Tamil.

 Soundtrack

 The soundtrack album was composed by Kunnakudi Vaidyanathan.
 The lyrics were written by Tirunavukkarasar, Kannadasan, K. D. Santhanam, Poovai Senguttuvan and 'Ulunthurpettai' Shanmugham.

 Release

 Rajaraja Cholan was released on 31 March 1973.
 The film's prints were taken to theatres atop an elephant.
 In Tiruchirappalli, fans hired a helicopter and showered flower petals on the print.
 According to Ganesan, the film did not succeed commercially because "it was not filmed well enough to bring out the ambience or the magnificence of the emperor's personality", and was filmed on the lines of a "family drama".
 Nonetheless, the film ran for over 100 days in theatres.